 This contribution proposed some enhancement of F.USN-NRP in reference architecture in Figure 9.
 It was commented that clear distinction of three layers in Figure 9 is needed.
-Q25/16 agreed to Consent this draft Recommendation at the next SG 16 meeting.
+Q25/16 agreed to plan Consenting this draft Recommendation at the next SG 16 meeting.

-The modified text of F.USN-NRP which reflectdiscussion results is contained in TD 797 (WP2/16).
+The modified text of F.USN-NRP which reflected the discussion results is contained in TD 797 (WP2/16).

 F.OpenUSN